bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 unresponsive or unusable and the existing drive needs to be reset.
 That is, when a Seagate central has been "bricked".

-It can also be used to replace the hard drive in a Seagate Central or to create a temporary hard drive separate from your everyday/production drive to perform experiments with.
+It can also be used to replace on old hard drive in a Seagate Central with a new SATA hard drive or SSD.

 Note that this procedure will wipe all the user data from the target hard drive.
 If you wish to recover user data from a Seagate Central hard drive